Bridging the Gap Between Agile and Change Management: Key Principles for Success

 To learn more about how The Change Compass can help you bridge the gap between Agile and change management, book a weekly demo with us.

-In the same way that there are portfolio managers to manage a suite of projects, organizations are realizing that portfolio change managers may be needed to effectively drive change success.
+In the same way that there are portfolio managers to manage a suite of projects, organisations are realizing that portfolio change managers may be needed to effectively drive change success.
 Like the portfolio manager, the portfolio change manager also manages a particular group of initiatives.
 This grouping is usually done based on the size of change initiatives and or business groups.
 There are also examples of groupings by ‘value stream’ or program clusters.
 For example, a portfolio change manager may be in charge of all technology projects and supporting the technology group, whilst another portfolio change manager support sales and marketing initiatives or back office groups.

 To download our infographic on how to manage a change portfolio click here.